creativescala/creative-scala/src/pages/expressions/literals.md

 'a'
 ```

 Finally we'll look at the literal representations of the `Boolean` type, named after English logician [George Boole](https://en.wikipedia.org/wiki/George_Boole).
-The fancy name just means a value that can be either `true` or `false`, and this indeed is how we write boolean literals.
+This fancy name just means a value that can be either `true` or `false`, and this indeed is how we write boolean literals.

 ```scala mdoc
 true
 false
 ```

-With literal expressions, we can create values, but we won't get very far if we can't somehow interact with the values we've created.
+With literal expressions, we can create values, but we won't get very far if we can't somehow manipulate the values we've created.
 We've seen a few examples of more complex expressions like `1 + 2`.
 In the next section, we'll learn about objects and methods, which will allow us to understand how this, and more interesting expressions, work.